emilyriederer/website/content/post/convo-dbt/index.md

 [^4]: For another exploration of using Jinja templating to generate SQL, check out this nice [blog post](https://multithreaded.stitchfix.com/blog/2017/07/06/one-weird-trick/) from Stitch Fix

 [^5]: Ordinarily, we would want to be careful setting null values to 0.
 We would not want to lie and imply the existence of missing data to nominally uphold a contract.
 However, this is the correct approach here.
-Our indicator variables in this case come from tables which only contain the `1` or "presence" values (e.g. the `hspa` relation which provides `ind_county_hpsa` only has records for counties which are shortage areas) so this is a safe approach.
+Our indicator variables in this case come from tables which only contain the `1` or "presence" values (e.g. the `hpsa` relation which provides `ind_county_hpsa` only has records for counties which are shortage areas) so this is a safe approach.

 [^6]: In fact, this could also be a macro, as I introduce before, and shipped in a package to apply across all data models in an analytical database.
 To make the narrative of this example easier to follow, I leave it as a standard query model.